-The positive thing is that Japan has a Buddhist majority, there are many temples throughout the country and there is the possibility that the monks practice vegetarianism.
+The positive thing is that Japan has many Buddhist temples throughout the country and there is the possibility that the monks practice vegetarianism.

-Shojin Ryori is the traditional Buddhist cuisine and is based on the concept of non-violence, is mostly vegan/vegetarian (some monks can use fish dashi).
+Shojin Ryori is the traditional Buddhist cuisine and is based on the concept of non-violence.
+It is mostly vegan/vegetarian because some monks can use fish dashi.

-Several temples in Japan offer the opportunity to try this culinary experience consisting of a meal that includes several courses with a variety of main and side dishes.
+Several temples in Japan offer the opportunity to try this culinary experience.
+It consists of a meal that includes several courses with a variety of main and side dishes.

 The monks use local ingredients and apply the same principle of the harmony of flavors, textures, and flavors.

-This kind of tasting of the Buddhist cuisine in the temples is not the cheapest, but I suggest to try it at least once as it is an experience that you definitely should not miss, especially since it is a very good alternative if you find yourself in a small town and there are not many options, maybe in some nearby temple you can find something promising!
+This kind of tasting of the Buddhist cuisine in the temples is not the cheapest.
+But I suggest to try it at least once as it is an experience that you definitely should not miss.
+Especially because it’s a very good alternative if you find yourself in a small town and there are not many options.
+Maybe in some nearby temple, you can find something promising!